 Aiguille du Midi.
 A mountain in the Mont Blanc massif within the French Alps.
 Very popular tourist destination and accessible by cable car from Chamonix.

 Tour Montparnasse.
-Tour Maine-Montparnasse, or simply, Tour Montparnasse, is a 210 metre office skyscraper in Paris.
-It has with panoramic views and great for taking photos of Paris from roof terrace and 56th floor observation deck.
+Tour Maine-Montparnasse, or simply, Tour Montparnasse, is a 210-meter office skyscraper in Paris.
+It has panoramic views and is great for taking photos of Paris from the roof terrace and 56th-floor observation deck.

 Palais Garnier.
 A massive (almost 2000 seats) opera house, built from 1861 to 1875 for the Paris Opera.
-It’s an Italian style opera with Library Museum, with ceiling painted by Chagal.
+It’s an Italian-style opera with Library Museum, with a ceiling painted by Chagal.

 The Promenade des Anglais.
-Also called locally, in Nice: Camin dei Anglés, a promenade along the Mediterranean Sea at Nice, France.
+Also called locally, in Nice: Camin de Anglés, a promenade along the Mediterranean Sea at Nice, France.
 It extends from the airport on the west to the Quai des États-Unis on the east, a distance of approximately 7 km (4.4 mi).
-Administratively speaking, it forms part of Route nationale 98, which runs between Toulon and Menton.
+Administratively speaking, it forms part of Route Nationale 98, which runs between Toulon and Menton.

 Old Port of Marseille.
-The Old Port (“Vieux Port”) of Marseille engulfs a lively yacht marina and is famous for stylish hotels, cafes, and seafood restaurants serving fresh sea food from quayside fish market.
-Dominant in port is centuries old Fort Saint-Jean, standing near the Romanesque-style Saint-Laurent Church.
+The Old Port (“Vieux Port”) of Marseille engulfs a lively yacht marina and is famous for stylish hotels, cafes, and seafood restaurants serving fresh seafood from the quayside fish market.
+Dominant in port is centuries-old Fort Saint-Jean, standing near the Romanesque-style Saint-Laurent Church.

 Musée de l’Orangerie.
-An art gallery of impressionist and post-impressionist paintings, mostly from 20th century.
+An art gallery of impressionist and post-impressionist paintings, mostly from the 20th century.
 In the west corner of the Tuileries Gardens, next to the Place de la Concorde.

 Place des Vosges.
-Originally named Place Royale, Place des Vosges is the oldest planned square in Paris.
-It is located in the Marais district, and it divides 3rd and 4th arrondissements of Paris.
-Lined with trees and red brick houses and built by Henri IV in 17th century.
+Originally named Place Royale, Place des the Vosges is the oldest planned square in Paris.
+It is located in the Marais district, and it divides the 3rd and 4th arrondissements of Paris.
+Lined with trees and red brick houses and was built by Henri IV in the 17th century.

 Palais des Papes.
 A historical palace located in Avignon, in the south of France.
 It is regarded as one of the most important medieval Gothic buildings in Europe.
-It even rivalled Vatican in 14th century.
+It even rivaled the Vatican in the 14th century.

 Mont Ventoux.
 A mountain in the Provence region of France, with an iconic bike trail, made famous in the Tour de France.

 Musée Rodin.
 A museum opened in 1919, dedicated to the works of the French sculptor Auguste Rodin.
-Most famous work is world known The Thinker.
+The most famous work is world known The Thinker.

 Luberon.
 A massif in central Provence in the south of France.
-Spectacular countryside of vineyards and orchards, fascinating hill-top villages, offering natural produce.
+The spectacular countryside of vineyards and orchards, fascinating hill-top villages, offering natural produce.

-There are around 40,000 châteaux (castles, palaces, manor houses, etc) in France.
-And many of them are for rent, so why don’t you try and have French holiday in style?
+- There are around 40,000 châteaux (castles, palaces, manor houses, etc) in France.
+And many of them are for rent, so why don’t you try and have a French holiday in style?
 You can rent your stay here.

-Famous croissants were invented in Austria.
-That’s right, Austria, in 19th century, in Viennese bakery “Boulangerie Viennoise”.
+- Famous croissants were invented in Austria.
+That’s right, Austria, in the 19th century, in a Viennese bakery “Boulangerie Viennoise”.
 But we don’t think croissant lovers will be taken away from this delicious pastry.
 Find your best croissant.

-French was official language in England for almost 300 years (1066-1362).
-After the Norman Conquest in 1066, French language replaced English in the royal court, among clergy and aristocracy, although common people still used English.
-Find out more interesting facts about France.
+- French was the official language in England for almost 300 years (1066-1362).
+After the Norman Conquest in 1066, the French language replaced English in the royal court, among clergy and aristocracy, although common people still used English.